Romances: Brief definition.

 In the 20th century, the old ballads still survived in oral form and continued to be sung in villages and isolated rural areas, but, as in previous centuries (except the 18th) they also attracted the attention of numerous cultured poets.

-In his Campos de Castilla (1907-1917), Antonio Machado composed a long ballad of murder and retribution, of sin and punishment: two avaricious brothers who colluded in the murder of their father Alvargonzález (a farmer) end up throwing themselves into the same lake into which they had thrown their father’s body.
+In his Campos de Castilla (1907-1917), Antonio Machado composed a long ballad of murder and retribution, of sin and punishment, based on a real-life incident.
+Divided into ten parts, it deals with two avaricious brothers who colluded in the murder of their father Alvargonzalez (a farmer) only to end up throwing themselves into the same lake into which they had thrown their father’s body.

-The theme has a biblical quality, but the sober, direct narrative, the simplicity of the plot, good versus evil with justice prevailing, and the redemption of the land through a third son has all the dramatic naturalness of the old ballads.
+The theme has a biblical quality, but the sober, direct narrative, the simplicity of the plot, good versus evil with justice prevailing, and the redemption of the land through a third son has all the dramatic naturalness of the old ballads (many of which were also inspired by real-life events).

 Quite different is Juan Ramón Jiménez’s (Nobel Prize for literature in 1956) early poetry (1900-03) where the romance is harnessed to symbolic settings to portray the poet’s soul engulfed, for example, in the languid sadness of dry leaves in a garden, all bathed in dreamy melancholy.